Andrew Logan Hopkins

 Brief Life History of Andrew Logan

 When Andrew Logan Hopkins was born in January 1868, in Jackson, Tennessee, United States, his father, John Otey Hopkins, was 34 and his mother, Elvira America Burke, was 30.
-He had at least 1 daughter with Nannie Hopkins.
-He lived in Civil District 11, Jackson, Tennessee, United States in 1870 and Civil District 1, Jackson, Tennessee, United States in 1880.
+He married Nannie Young on 22 December 1889.
+They were the parents of at least 2 sons and 3 daughters.
+He lived in Civil District 1, Jackson, Tennessee, United States in 1880 and Civil District 11, Jackson, Tennessee, United States in 1900.
 He died on 27 November 1908, in Nashville, Davidson, Tennessee, United States, at the age of 40, and was buried in Double Springs, Sullivan, Tennessee, United States.

 Photos and Memories (0)